Sublinear Column-wise Actions of the Matrix Exponential on Social Networks: Introduction

 The final method, \expmimv, differs from the first two and does not use coordinate relaxation.
 Instead, it uses \emph{sparse matrix-vector products} with only the $z$ largest entries of the previous vector to avoid fill-in.
 This leads to a guaranteed runtime bound of $O(d z \log z)$, discussed in Theorem~\ref{thm:expmimv}, but with no accuracy guarantee.
 Our experiments in Section~\ref{sec:exp:run} show that this method is orders of magnitude faster than the others.

 Figure~\ref{fig:localized-vectors} compares the results of these algorithms on the same graph and vector from Figure~\ref{fig:example} as we vary the desired solution tolerance $\eps$ for each algorithm.
 These results show that the algorithms all track the optimal curve, and sometimes closely!
 In the best case, they compute solutions with roughly three times the number of non-zeros as in the optimal solution; in the worst case, they need about 50 times the number of non-zeros.
-In the interest of full disclosure, we note that we altered the algorithms slightly for this figure by removing a final step that significantly increased the number of non-zeros without meaningfully changing the accuracy; we also fixed an approximation parameter based on the Taylor degree to aid comparisons as we varied $\eps$.
+In the interest of full disclosure, we note that we altered the algorithms slightly for this figure.
+Namely, we removed a final step that significantly increases the number of non-zeros by making many tiny updates to the solution vector; these updates are so small that they do not alter the accuracy by more than a factor of 2.
+We also fixed an approximation parameter based on the Taylor degree to aid comparisons as we varied $\eps$.

-As we finish our introduction, let us note that the source code for all of our experiments and methods is available online.\footnote{\url{www.cs.purdue.edu/homes/dgleich/nexpokit}} The remainder of the paper proceeds in a standard fashion by establishing the formal setting (Section~\ref{sec:bkg}), then introducing our algorithms (Section~\ref{sec:alg}), analyzing them (Section~\ref{sec:anl}, Section~\ref{sec:anl:pow}), and then showing our experimental evaluation.
-This paper extends our conference version~\cite{Kloster-2013-nexpokit} by adding the theoretical analysis with the power law, presenting the \expmimv method, and tightening the convergence criteria for \gexpmq.
+As we finish our introduction, let us note that the source code for all of our experiments and methods is available online.\footnote{\url{https://www.cs.purdue.edu/homes/dgleich/codes/nexpokit/}} The remainder of the paper proceeds in a standard fashion by establishing the formal setting (Section~\ref{sec:bkg}), then introducing our algorithms (Section~\ref{sec:alg}), analyzing them (Section~\ref{sec:anl}, Section~\ref{sec:anl:pow}), and then showing our experimental evaluation (Section~\ref{sec:exp}).
+This paper extends our conference version~\cite{Kloster-2013-nexpokit} by adding the theoretical analysis with the power-law, presenting the \expmimv method, and tightening the convergence criteria for \gexpmq.
 Furthermore, we conduct an entirely new set of experiments on graphs with billions of edges.